YukiYJ/academic-kickstart/content/home/experience.md

   date_start = "2019-05-31"
   date_end = "2019-07-31"
   description = """
-  * Developed part of the admin site of the software application product Hoo Wallet, a digital assets trading platform, supporting both Android and iOS on a team basis
+  * Implemented a GAN model with a style-based generator in order to generate high-resolution images of human faces
   * Developed a puzzle game application based on the generated images and tested the application in both Windows and Android systems
   """

 [[experience]]